Jenn Franklin is an independent singer/songwriter out of Nashville who also happens to be a college buddy of mine.

 Just click it, and the song is all yours!
 You don't have to join ReverbNation or become my fan on the site.
 The track is yours to enjoy.

-"I AM" is my first release as a solo artist.
+A little about the song "I AM" is my first release as a solo artist.
 While I've written the vast majority of music an lyrics during my time as front man for TAINTED and Sons of One, I've always had to curb the message in order to make sure I didn't misrepresent the views and opinions of my band mates.
 As a solo artist, I have complete freedom to express myself.
 That's why I chose to write "I AM" as an introduction to what people will get from me.

 Also, this song is all me.
 I wrote it myself.
 I performed all the parts myself, including drums.
 I recorded the whole thing myself, with the exception of engineering the drum tracks.
 My band mate Moe Girard helped me with those, for which I'm extremely grateful.
 He and TAINTED bassist Kevin Harman co-own the Quarry Studio where I tracked everything.

+Of course, I also mixed and mastered the track myself.
 (Special note to musicians: If you like what you hear, I'm available to mix or master your recordings as well.
 Check out my business Bravo Productions.)

 How you can help me